klauseduard/under-over-models/chapters/03-organizational-models.md

 just an engineering challenge but a theoretical reimagining of how human and artificial intelligence can combine to create systems with emergent capabilities greater than either could achieve alone (as explored in research on AI-human collaboration in science by Strickland et al., [2023](https://www.nature.com/articles/s41586-023-06221-2)).

-While these theoretical principles provide valuable foundations for understanding AI-augmented organizational design, organizations also need frameworks for implementation testing.
-The following section explores emerging theoretical approaches that could translate these concepts into research-based organizational models that balance appropriate complexity with adaptability.
+To understand how these principles might unfold over time, it's helpful to examine the potential evolutionary trajectory of AI integration in organizations.
+The following section explores how AI capabilities may develop across multiple dimensions, and the implications these developments have for organizational complexity and design.

 ### 3.6.2 Evolutionary Trajectory of AI Integration